4 Google Docs Retrospective Templates

 4. The Campfire Retrospective:🔥

-Retros really come in all colors and shapes.
-In this retro, for example, we create a cozy feeling, like a campfire – Attention please make sure you do not put a real fire at your office 😉:
+Retrospectives really come in all shapes and sizes.
+In this retro, for example, we create a cozy feeling, like around a campfire - please be careful not to start a real fire in your office 😉:

 Warm fire: What made you feel good in the last sprint?